Montessori Education BA (Honours)

-This is a progression degree that has two entry points; eligible students may apply directly to Year 3 or directly to Year 4 depending on the qualifications they have achieved.
+This is a progression degree that has two entry points; eligible students may apply directly to Stage/Year 1 or directly to Stage/Year 2 depending on the qualifications they have achieved.

 What is a progression (or Add-On) degree?

-- To be eligible to apply to YEAR 3 requires students to have achieved a FETAC 6 Award in Montessori with a Merit profile and a minimum of 2 Distinctions.
+- To be eligible to apply to Stage/Year 1 requires students to have achieved a QQI level 6 in Montessori with a Merit profi le and a minimum of 2 Distinctions.
 CIT is in partnership with Cork College of Commerce though applications from comparable institutes are welcome.

-- To be eligible to apply to YEAR 4 requires students to have achieved a Bachelor of Arts in Montessori BA (Level 7).
+- To be eligible to apply to Stage/Year 2 requires students to have achieved a Bachelor of Arts in Montessori Education (Level 7).

 Is there a pathway to primary school teaching from this course?

-- BA (Honours) in Montessori Education graduates are eligible to apply for the Graduate Diploma in Education (which typically runs for 18 months) as long as they present with the minimum Leaving Certificate requirements.
+BA (Honours) graduates are eligible to apply for the Professional Masters in Education (which typically runs for 24 months) as long as they present with the minimum Leaving Certifi cate requirements.

 Where can I find detailed module information?